Slookeur/atomes/ADDING_NEW_ANALYSIS.md

     if (rid == IDC)
     {
        // Specific layout option(s) here
-       // Among the options available in the [DataLayout][DataLayout] data structure }
+       // Among the options available in the DataLayout data structure - see bellow }

     ...